billwheatley/provision-desktop/README.md

 ## Current State NOTICE

-This is a bit messy right now, use with caution.

-* dnf is tested and target to Fedora 32
+* dnf/fedora is tested and target to Fedora 32
 * apt is tested and target to Pop 20.04 LTS

 ## Bootstrap